Prepare for a career as a pharmacy tech in as little as 36 weeks.

 In our pharmacy tech program, you’ll get hands-on experience working with prescription medications, learn about processing insurance claims, and develop the skills that pharmacists are looking for.
 Here are just some of the skills covered in our pharmacy technician courses:

 If Brightwood College’s Pharmacy Technician training sounds like a good fit for you, contact us today to start training for your new career.
 Did you know pharmacy techs were named as one of the least stressful jobs?
 Read the list to see why!

-Certification or licensure can provide an additional credential for obtaining employment in the field; in some instances, certification or licensure may be required for employment in certain locations.
+Certification and licensure can highlight the quality of your training and provide an additional credential for obtaining employment in the field; in some instances, certification or registration/licensure may be required for employment in certain locations.

 The College makes no representation, promise or guarantee that completion of this program either assures passage of any certification examination or acceptance by any state board.
 Prospective and current students, as well as graduates, are responsible for researching and understanding all examination, registration or licensure requirements in any state in which they seek to become registered, licensed or employed.
 Brightwood College does not guarantee employment or career advancement.

 † Additional information regarding employment regulations, certification, and job outlook and salary information may be found at the Pharmacy Technician Certification Board (PTCB), https://www.ptcb.org; Bureau of Labor Statistics (BLS), http://www.bls.gov/ooh/; and your state pharmacy board.